-At the base of the Grand Colombier mountain lie Lavours Marshes, a nature reserve of outstanding natural beauty that visitors explore on a raised wooden walkway.
+At the base of the Grand Colombier mountain lie Lavours Swamps, a nature reserve of outstanding natural beauty that visitors explore on a raised wooden walkway.

 An expanse in the south of Bugey has been set aside for France’s largest protected riverine area, the Upper Rhône Nature Reserve.